tgaillard1/docai/docai-procurement-parser-demo/README.md

 Branch "v1api" uses the newer version of documentai API and has a different BigQuery schema.
 It also showcases single document processing as opposed to batch document processing and thus works faster.

 # Objective
-Learn how to use Google Cloud Platform to construct a pipeline to process expenses (ie. receipts).
+Learn how to use Google Cloud Platform to construct a pipeline to process invoices.

 # Visualizing the workflow
 <img src="https://github.com/tgaillard1/docai/blob/main/images/docai-flow.png" alt="DocAi Workflow Diagram"/>